Our Grant Program

 • Be registered as a charity or be a qualified donee with Canada Revenue Agency (CRA)

-• Ensure grant projects benefit residents of the Campbellford/Seymour Ward in the Municipality of Trent Hills.
+• At this time we are only considering applications for grant projects that benefit residents of the Campbellford/Seymour Ward in the Municipality of Trent Hills.
+Northumberland County organizations will be notified when the Northumberland County Fund grows enough to offer grants.

 • Make services available without discrimination.